gletort/FishFeats/docs/Known-errors-and-solutions.md

 Here we proposed the list of package versions that were installed on several python environment, with the corresponding operating system, that worked fine for us.

 For each set-up, we list first the graphical info that we get with `napari --info`, then the link to the full yaml file.

+Note that `Epyseg` cannot be install on python versions above 3.10.
+Thus, to use the full pipeline with all options, we recommend python 3.10.
+However, if you don't intend to use Epyseg or use it separatly, the pipeline and the other dependencies are compatible with more recent python versions.

 ???+ example "Environment lists"